 When looking at species within a genus remember to pay attention to rPM, total contigs, and the quality of those contigs.
 If you look at all the rPM values for the species under Taenia you can see that there is a huge discrepancy between the top two hits and the other 16.
 In the next section, we will discuss how filtering can help refine your report and remove the spurious false hits.

 The Z-score provides an estimate of the relative abundance of a taxon in a sample.
 You can select which background model you want at the top of the Report Table.
-The default background model is called NID Human CSF V3.
-It comes from a curated list of over 400 healthy Cerebral Spinal Fluid (CSF) samples - healthy CSF should contain no human or pathogen cells, therefore it is comparable to water and the background contaminants present in this set reflect those commonly found in water.
+While there is no default background model, if you don't know the model used or don't have your own water controls from which to construct a new background model, NID Human CSF V3 may be a good choice.
+NID Human CSF V3 comes from a curated list of over 400 healthy Cerebral Spinal Fluid (CSF) samples - healthy CSF should contain no human or pathogen cells, therefore it is comparable to water and the background contaminants present in this set reflect those commonly found in water.

 To create your own background model you will have to build a collection on the project page.